How to Choose Gas Fireplace Logs

 Gas fireplace logs

 Gas fireplace logs are generally made of ceramic fiber, refractory ceramic, or refractory cement, all modeled to look like natural wood or materials.
-Each type of log material is rated to withstand high heat, and most log sets are made to last many years.
+Each type of log material withstands high heat, with most log sets designed to last many years.
+The burner system is designed to work with these logs, distributing the flame evenly for both aesthetic appeal and efficient heating.

 Factors To Consider When Choosing Gas Fireplace Logs